-As its title makes clear, Die Nibelungen: Kriemhild’s Revenge is concerned with vengeance.
+As its title makes clear, Kriemhild’s Revenge is concerned with vengeance.
 Bereaved beyond belief following Siegfried’s death, Kriemhild devises a complex plot of revenge and murder.

-What a stunning visual treat is Die Nibelungen.
-As a plus, not only has Fritz Lang’s epic been lovingly reconstructed and beautifully tinted, but Gottfried Huppertz’s original music – synchronized by Marco Jovic and Frank Strobel – fully complements the action.
+Die Nibelungen is a stunning visual treat.
+As a plus, not only has Fritz Lang’s epic been lovingly reconstructed and beautifully tinted, but Gottfried Huppertz’s original score (with new arrangements and instrumentation by Marco Jovic and Frank Strobel) – fully complements the action.

-For me, Die Nibelungen works as sheer escapist fantasy.
-The story seems to be not only from another time and place, but from another galaxy.
-In general, the acting feels spooky and strange, just as it should be.
+In all, Die Nibelungen works as sheer escapist fantasy.
+The story seems to be not only from another time and place but from another galaxy, while most of the acting feels strange and spooky – just as it should be.

-Now, one element that I found particularly striking was the portrayal of the female characters found in the screenplay by Lang and his then wife, Thea von Harbou (formerly the wife of Rudolf Klein-Rogge).
-These are not your average sex kittens or evil vamps, but real powerbrokers who are forces to be reckoned with.
+Now, one element that I found particularly striking was the portrayal of the female characters in the screenplay by Fritz Lang and his then wife, Thea von Harbou (formerly the wife of Rudolf Klein-Rogge).
+These are not your average sex kittens or evil vamps, but real power brokers who are forces to be reckoned with.

-My only complaint about Kino’s Die Nibelungen DVD transfer is that some of the English title cards were lost under the large gothic German titles, and were thus hardly legible.
+My only complaint about Kino’s Die Nibelungen DVD transfer is that some of the English title cards were lost under the large gothic German titles, and were thus all but illegible.
 I only wish I could have read them.